Plumsail/documents-docs/source/flow/how-tos/documents/create-docx-from-template.rst

 How to create DOCX document from template in Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
 =============================================================================================================

-.. note:: There is a more simple way to create Word and PDF documents from a template and use the result in Power Automate if needed.
-Please, check `how to do that with the help of the Plumsail Documents processes <../../../user-guide/processes/examples/create-pdf-from-docx-template-processes.html>`_.
+.. note:: There is a `simpler way to create Word and PDF documents from a template and use the result in Power Automate <../../../user-guide/processes/examples/create-pdf-from-docx-template-processes.html>`_ if needed.

 Let’s suppose you want to automate the generation of invoices in your company.
 By going through this article you will learn how to create a DOCX document from a template using `Create DOCX Document from Template`_ action from `Plumsail Documents connector <https://plumsail.com/documents/>`_ in  Power Automate (Microsoft Flow) and Azure Logic Apps.